 ISO 9001 vs AS9100: What’s the Difference?

-If you are evaluating ISO 9001 vs AS9100, you are likely operating in (or entering) the aerospace, aviation, or defense supply chain.
+If you are evaluating ISO 9001 vs AS9100, you are likely operating in — or entering — the aerospace, aviation, or defense supply chain.

-Both standards are quality management systems.
+Both are quality management system standards.

 Both require certification audits.

-But they are not interchangeable.
+They are not interchangeable.

-At Wintersmith Advisory, we help manufacturers understand whether ISO 9001 is sufficient — or whether AS9100 is required to compete in aerospace markets.
+At Wintersmith Advisory, we help manufacturers determine whether ISO 9001 is sufficient — or whether AS9100 is required to compete in aerospace markets.
+This guide explains the difference clearly and practically.

 Quick Summary: ISO 9001 vs AS9100